carlwicker/weather-app/README.md

 - Fully responsive layout.
 - Made reusable layout componets - Boxes & Progress Bars.
 - Created utility to deal with Epochs.
-- Used Flexbox throughout for ease of switch flex-row / flex-col for responsiveness.
+- Used Flexbox throughout for ease of switch flex-row / flex-col for responsive components.
 - Disabled main panel components until data is loaded.
 - Disabled input of numbers in the search bar and more than one concurrent space.
 - The font resembles Comic Sans (eg inputting "sidney").